Tom Brady and Gisele Bündchen's Boston-area mansion just listed for a cool $39,500,000

 Tom Brady and Gisele Bündchen's Boston-area mansion was just listed for a cool $39,500,000

-Tom Brady's $40 million Boston mansion was listed for sale Tuesday morning, fueling rumors that the six-time Super Bowl champion is leaving New England -- and maybe football, too.
+Tom Brady's $40 million Boston mansion has been listed for sale, fueling rumors that the six-time Super Bowl champion is leaving New England -- and maybe football, too.

-The sprawling pad Brady shares with supermodel wife Gisele Bündchen is stuffed with five bedrooms plus a wine room, gym, spa, pool and an organic herb and vegetable garden, per the listing, which posted on numerous real estate websites early Tuesday morning and remains active.
+The sprawling pad Brady shares with supermodel wife Gisele Bündchen contains five bedrooms, plus a wine room, gym, spa, pool and an organic herb and vegetable garden, according to the listing, which was posted on numerous real estate websites Tuesday morning and remains active.

-CNN reached out to the listing agent Beth Dickerson at Gibson Sotheby's International Realty for further comment, but we haven't heard back.
+CNN reached out to the listing agent at Gibson Sotheby's International Realty for further comment, but has yet to hear back.

-The modern castle, which is lined in brick and stone, sits on 5 acres overlooking the ninth hole of a golf course.
-Aside from the modest three-car garage, the property can fit about 20 cars in its looping driveway -- almost enough room for every starter on the Patriots.
+The modern castle, which is lined in brick and stone, sits on five acres of land overlooking a golf course.
+In addition to a three-car garage, the property can fit about 20 cars in its looping driveway -- almost enough parking spaces for every starter on the Patriots.

-Visitors of Brady and Bündchen get the most "zen" accommodations on the property: Their "barn-inspired" guest house is outfitted with a yoga studio and walls that open up to let in fresh air wafting off the couple's immaculately trimmed lawn.
+Visitors at Brady and Bündchen's mansion currently enjoy a "zen-like experience," according to the listing: The pair's "barn-inspired" guest house is fitted out with a yoga studio and walls that open up onto the couple's immaculately trimmed lawn.

 All of this could be yours, as long as you've got nearly $40 million.

-But does the listing mean Brady, considered the GOAT by Bostonians and bandwagoners, is already prepping for his eventual retirement?
+But does the listing mean Brady, considered the GOAT by Bostonians and bandwagoners, is already prepping for his retirement?

 Well, maybe not just yet.
 NFL Network's Ian Rapoport reported Monday that the star quarterback signed a contract extension with the Pats for one more season but will become a free agent in 2020.

 If Brady does leave the northeast, it's possible he won't go far: The New York Post reported he and his wife were house-hunting in New York suburbs and looking into city schools.
-Plus, the pair already own a $25 million apartment in the city's Tribeca neighborhood.
+Plus, the pair already owns a $25 million apartment in the city's Tribeca neighborhood.